 Students must not, under any circumstances, release student information to anyone, unless their position specifically requires them to do so.
 Students must refer any requests for information about a student to their supervisor to ensure they do not violate FERPA.

-If you are not satisfied with a student's performance, discuss your concerns with them, issue a verbal or written warning and specify a period of time in which you expect them to improve.
-If they are unable to meet your expectations, the student may be terminated.
+If you are dissatisfied with a student's performance, discuss your concerns with them, issue a verbal or written warning and specify a period of time in which you expect them to improve.
+If they are unable to meet your expectations, the student may be terminated - please notify the Office of Student Financial Assistance.
 In extreme cases, such as gross misconduct, you may terminate the student immediately, and you may refer them to the Dean of Students for further review of the circumstances.
 Gross misconduct includes, but is not limited to, theft of University property, harassment, violation of computer security policies and/or fraudulent reporting of hours worked.